KyleMcKell/PERN-template/README.md

 # PERN template

-Based largely on The Nerdy Canuck's [template](https://www.youtube.com/watch?v=vyz47fUXcxU) for REST API backends:
+Based largely on The Nerdy Canuck's [video](https://www.youtube.com/watch?v=vyz47fUXcxU) and his template for REST API backends.

-Currently using Create React App on the frontend
+Currently using Create React App on the frontend.